hemeda3/wp-plugin-starter-keycloack-v2/README.md

 # Transcription Plugin

+Helps you authenticate any wordpress with  my :D Keycloak server (until I make it very flexiable)

 Welcome to the Transcription Plugin repository on GitHub.
 Here you can browse the source, look at open issues and use this template to bootstrap your next WordPress plugin development.

 Installation